How to Keep your Gut Bacteria Happy and Why it’s So Important

-Your happiness relies on the happiness of your gut bacteria.
+Your happiness relies on the health of your gut bacteria

 Your gut is home to trillions of bacteria.
 These little guys are constantly busy making messages that travel throughout your body, including to your brain.
 These messages to your brain can be signals that make you happy, sad, or hungry, depending on the type of bacteria you have living in your gut.